harish1696/QLearning-Navigation-/README.md

 To install ROS Kinetic Kame in Ubuntu 16.04, follow the steps in this [link](http://wiki.ros.org/kinetic/Installation/Ubuntu).

-To install catkin, follow the installation steps in this [link](http://wiki.ros.org/catkin).
+To install catkin, follow the installation steps in this [link](http://wiki.ros.org/catkin)

+TO install Gazebo, follow the installation steps in this [link](http://gazebosim.org/tutorials?tut=install_ubuntu&ver=7.0)

 To install turtlebot_gazebo package can be installed using the following command.